Matt Lattanzi: Personal life

 Lattanzi was born and raised in Portland, Oregon, the son of Jeanette (née Slowikowski) and Charles Paul Lattanzi.
 His father was a maintenance foreman of Italian descent, while his mother is of Polish ancestry.
 He graduated from Benson Polytechnic High School in 1977.

-While filming Xanadu (1980), Lattanzi met Olivia Newton-John, whom he married in 1984.
+While filming Xanadu (1980), Lattanzi met Australian singer Olivia Newton-John, whom he married in 1984.
 The couple had one daughter, Chloe Rose Lattanzi, born on January 17, 1986.
-By 1994, his acting career was largely over, and he worked as a contractor for a homebuilding company in California.
 Lattanzi and Newton-John moved to their farm in Australia in 1993 so that he could audition for the soap opera, Paradise Beach.
 He had a six-month contract on the show.
+By 1994, his acting career was largely over, and he worked as a contractor for a homebuilding company in California.

 On April 24, 1995, Lattanzi and Newton-John announced their divorce.
-A year later, Olivia Newton-John would be in a relationship with Patrick Kim McDermott.
+A year later, Olivia Newton-John would be in a relationship with cameraman Patrick Kim McDermott.
 McDermott disappeared in 2005, and was subsequently declared by the United States Coast Guard to have been lost at sea.
 From 1997 to 2007, Lattanzi was in a relationship with Cindy Jessup, who had been his and Newton-John's babysitter.

 In 2008, Lattanzi briefly appeared in the MTV reality series Rock the Cradle, supporting his daughter Chloe (a contestant on the show).
 That same year, Lattanzi—a lifelong environmentalist—was reported to be living off the grid near Malibu, California.
 He now resides in Portland, Oregon.